 In late 2021, Genie+ replaced the Fastpass system.
 Fastpasses were basically like e-tickets you could book that would let you go in a separate, faster line for rides.

 While Fastpasses were free, Genie Plus comes at an additional cost to access “Lightning Lane.”
-It costs $15 per day per ticket, and when you have Genie+ you can book Lightning Lanes one at a time beginning at 7 a.m.
+It costs $15 or more per day per ticket.
+Prices vary depending on crowds.
+When you have Genie+ you can book Lightning Lanes one at a time beginning at 7 a.m.
 For a detailed explanation of how Genie+ works, see our guide about how to use Genie Plus at Disney World.

-There are also two rides in each park that come with an additional charge if you want to access the Lightning Lane.
+There is also one ride in each park that comes with an additional charge if you want to access the Lightning Lane.
 You do NOT have to purchase Genie Plus in order to purchase access to these Individual Lightning Lanes.

 What Is the Food Like at Disney World?